paultopia/murdersky/index.md

 expensive, but you can sometimes get a bargain, especially at consignment stores in big cities.
-Alpaca is cheaper and warmer than cashmere, almost as soft, but, as I said, a bit itchy sometimes.^[If you really have a lot of money, the warmest wool of all is supposed to be qiviut, which comes from the belly fur of an Alaskan musk ox or some other such ridiculous thing.
-I’ve never tried it, however, as it’s extraordinarily expensive.
-My best advice for being able to afford it is to play scrabble for money, use the word "qiviut" to crush your opponents, and then use your winnings to buy yourself a lovely scarf.]
+Alpaca is cheaper and warmer than cashmere, almost as soft, but, as I said, a bit itchy sometimes.

+If you really have a lot of money, the warmest wool of all is supposed to be qiviut, which comes from the belly fur of an Alaskan musk ox or some other such ridiculous thing.
+It’s extraordinarily expensive.
+As an experiment, I dropped 300 bucks on a qiviut nachaq (basically a babushka hood) from [these people](https://www.qiviut.com/) who seem legit.
+It is pretty warm and extremely soft, but I don't wear it often because it's very delicate, and when you have a $300 head-wrap that will probably be combined with hats or hoods and hence damaged, it feels a little too precious to actually use.
+So, maybe don't bother unless you're rich?

 Many manufacturers put acrylic in cheap knitwear. *Do not buy this garbage.* Some people have wool allergies.
 If that’s you, poly fleece is still better than acrylic for most things.
 Acrylic is horrible.

 The other main problem with woolen-type things is static electricity.
 I can't help you there, I've never managed to figure out how to not shock myself whenever I do something simple like touch the fridge.
+Polyester and Wool/Alpaca seem to be about equally bad.
 I've also never taken a physics class, which doesn't help.
 Engineers, some help here?

 ### Jackets